 Paul Swaim-Sanders is a Licensed Professional Counselor with extensive experience in academic and clinical settings.
 He began his career as a college professor but decided to pursue counseling when he realized his passion for helping his Psychology and Sociology students apply his classroom materials to their everyday lives.
 After earning a Master of Education degree in Clinical Mental Health Community Agency Counseling from the University of Montevallo, Paul worked at Birmingham Aids Outreach, UAB Palliative Care Clinic, and Altapointe Health Systems before joining Collins Counseling & Associates in 2016.

-Today, as a Mobile counselor, Paul’s practice focuses on helping teens and adults through adjustment issues and life-stage transitions.
+Today, Paul’s practice focuses on helping teens and adults through adjustment issues and life-stage transitions.
 His specialties include LGBTQ, marital dispute and divorce, sex therapy, Dysphoria, Chronic Pain, Substance Issues, and Trauma (especially religious trauma).
 As a therapist, Paul relies on cognitive and educational approaches to help his clients explore and process pervasive patterns of thinking.
 His typical therapy methods include psychoeducation and processing, CBT (Cognitive Behavioral Therapy), DBT (Dialectical Behavioral Therapy), ACT (Acceptance and Commitment Therapy), gestalt, and positive psychology.

 When he’s not in a session, Paul can be found traveling and exploring the world with his husband and their daughter or engaging in self-care through baking, anime, research, and video games.